eduvpn/documentation/ROADMAP.md

 - Move API discovery to `.well-known` location instead of `info.json` in the web root and ideally part of the software so it can get updates when updating the package(s)
-- Move network (sysctl) configuration to the `vpn-server-node` package
+- Move network (sysctl) configuration to the `node` package
 - Reduce the number of steps in the "deploy" scripts, make it easier to perform manual install without needing the deploy script
-- Store the (profile) configuration in a database?
+- Store the (profile) configuration in a database instead of configuration file?
-- Automatically (re)configure OpenVPN processes/restart them when needed?
+- Automatically (re)configure OpenVPN processes/restart them when needed with
+  a cronjob?
 - Create pseudonym for "Guest" usage, now the (local) identifier is directly used in the "Guest" identifier.
-Do something like `hash(salt+user_id)` instead and simply log it at 'generation time'
+Do something like `hash(salt+user_id)` instead and simply log it at 'generation time' so we can always find back the actual user
 - Support MySQL/MariaDB as database next to SQLite?

 ## Apps